CIDRAM/CIDRAM/_docs/readme.de.md

 ###3. <a name="SECTION3"></a>BENUTZUNG

-CIDRAM should automatically block undesirable requests to your website without requiring any manual assistance, aside from its initial installation.
+CIDRAM should automatically block undesirable requests to your website without requiring any manual assistance, aside from its initial installation. @TranslateMe@

-Updating is done manually, and you can customise your configuration and customise which CIDRs are blocked by modifying your configuration file and/or your signature files.
+Updating is done manually, and you can customise your configuration and customise which CIDRs are blocked by modifying your configuration file and/or your signature files. @TranslateMe@

-If you encounter any false positives, please contact me to let me know about it.
+If you encounter any false positives, please contact me to let me know about it. @TranslateMe@

 ---